peterkolski/ofxCMake/README.md

 ### Preperation
 - Copy the file `ofxCMake/project/CMakeLists.txt` into the folder of your openframeworks project

+- *Optional:*
-In this `CMakeLists.txt`:
+	- [If not done before] In this `CMakeLists.txt`: adjust the path of your OF folder.
 	- If you have more source files than the standard `main.cpp`, `ofApp.cpp` – be sure to include them in the section "Source Files"
-- *Optional:* Change name of your application `APP_NAME`
+	- Change name of your application `APP_NAME`

 ### Command Line Compilation
 - Create a new directory in your project folder – e.g.: `mkdir build`